cyberbotics/webots/docs/reference/visualshape.md

 }
 ```

-The [ColladaShape](#colladashape) node represents a Collada object (*.dae) imported from an external file.
+The [VisualShape](#visualshape) node renders a Collada object (*.dae) or Wavefront (*.obj) imported from an external file.
-Collada files can include both 3D geometries and appearances, be it materials or references to external textures, therefore the [ColladaShape](#colladashape) node builds both.
+Both Collada and Wavefront files can include 3D geometries and appearances, be it materials or references to external textures, therefore the [VisualShape](#visualshape) node builds both.
-If the collada file references external textures, these should be placed relative to the collada file itself as indicated (i.e., in the location expressed within the *.dae file), no additional search is performed for these textures.
+If the file references external textures, these should be placed relative to the collada/wavefront file itself as indicated (i.e., in the location expressed within the *.dae/*.obj file), no additional search is performed for these textures.

 ### Field Summary